Diseases & Conditions

 Limb Length Discrepancy

-A discrepancy in leg length will usually become obvious to parents as they watch their child grow and begin to crawl and walk.
+If a child has a discrepancy in leg length, it will usually become obvious to parents as they watch the child grow and begin to crawl and walk.
 Some children are born with legs of different lengths.
 In other cases, illness or injury causes a discrepancy in length to develop over time.
 While a slight difference in leg length may not cause symptoms, a significant difference can cause a noticeable limp and make it difficult for a child to run and play.